-According to the table 2(8%) of the respondents said that the enrolment of early childhood education has increased since the implementation free primary education while 21(84%) said that enrollment has decreased and 2(8%) said there has been no change.
-According to the ministry officials nursery education enrollment has decreased since the implementation of free primary education and this according to them parents want fee nursery education and therefore decide to remove them from school.
-The teachers revealed that before 2003 the enrollment of nursery children was high however with the introduction of free primary education in 2003 the enrollment has decreased.
+According to the table 2(8%) of the respondents said that the enrolment of early childhood education has increased since the implementation free primary education while 21(84%) said that enrolment has decreased and 2(8%) said there has been no change.
+According to the ministry officials nursery education enrolment has decreased since the implementation of free primary education and this according to them parents want fee nursery education and therefore decide to remove them from The teachers revealed that before 2003 the enrollment of nursery children was high however with the introduction of free primary education in 2003 the enrollment has decreased.
 This is because parents want their children to benefit in the free primary educating and therefore decide to withdraw them form nursery education.
 The respondents were asked whether because of free education parents are withdrawing their children from education and this was the response.

-Table 4 parents are withdrawing off their children from nursery education
+4.2.3 The role of parents in influencing enrolment due to FPE Table 4 parents are withdrawing off their children from nursery education